‘Pokemon GO’ Update: New Patch Quietly Nerfs Egg Hatching, Buddy Walking Mechanic

 Time was, you could play Pokemon GO at home, leaving the game on and letting GPS drift do its magic.
-This loophole of sorts allowed gamers to accumulate small amounts of distance toward egg hatching and Buddy walking, allowing them to hatch their eggs or accumulate candy through the Buddy system with no effort, and no actual walking needed.
-But the latest Pokemon GO update quietly killed that update dead, leaving players with no other choice but to walk (or drive very slowly) in order to add to the distance required for an egg to hatch or Candy to be accrued for a given Pokemon Buddy.
+This loophole of sorts allowed gamers to accumulate small amounts of distance toward egg hatching and buddy walking, allowing them to hatch their eggs or accumulate candy through the Buddy system with no effort, and no actual walking needed.
+But the latest Pokemon GO update quietly killed that update dead, leaving players with no other choice but to walk (or drive very slowly) in order to add to the distance required for an egg to hatch or candy to be accrued for a given Pokemon Buddy.

 One frequent knock against Pokemon GO maker Niantic Labs is how the company arguably makes the game harder and harder to play with each update.
 The perceived drop-off of 10km eggs, increased chances of Pokemon escaping or fleeing after getting caught, the temporary removal of the step tracker, and the crackdown on third-party apps designed to help players catch more creatures have all been cited as ways for Niantic to add to the challenge, albeit much to the detriment of many players.